Computer Vision ๐ผ๏ธ

 Segmentation

-The simplest way to construct segmentation tasks as IFD is to mimic the image folder structure and replace .png
+The simplest way to construct segmentation tasks as IFD is to mimic the image folder structure and replace .png (image file) with .npy (mask file).

 ImageFolderData

-organizes its IFD and how does it convert an IFD to the final ImageFolderData
+carefree-learn provides a convenient API (see prepare_image_folder_data) to construct ImageFolderData.
+But before we dive into details, it's necessary to know how carefree-learn organizes its IFD and how does it convert an IFD to the final ImageFolderData.

 Design Principles

-Since every task may have its own image folder structure, it will be very difficult to design a unified API to cover all the situations. carefree-learn
+Since every task may have its own image folder structure, it will be very difficult to design a unified API to cover all the situations. carefree-learn therefore designs its own IFD pattern, and implements prepare_image_folder to convert other image folder structure to this pattern:

 Unified IFD

-, we will expect the unified IFD to be as follows:
+In carefree-learn, we will expect the unified IFD to be as follows:

 The

-folder represents all data used in training.- We will call it the 'train split' in the future.
+trainfolder represents all data used in training.- We will call it the 'train split' in the future.

 The

-folder represents all data used in valitation.- We will call it the 'valid split' in the future.
+validfolder represents all data used in valitation.- We will call it the 'valid split' in the future.

 The

-in each split represents the label information:The keys will be the absolute paths of the images, and the values will be the corresponding labels.
+labels.jsonin each split represents the label information:The keys will be the absolute paths of the images, and the values will be the corresponding labels.

 - If the labels are strings and end with

-. - Other wise, the labels should be integers / floats and will be kept as-is.
+.npy, we will load the correspondingnp.ndarray. - Other wise, the labels should be integers / floats and will be kept as-is.

 - If the labels are strings and end with